insight-icon/terragrunt-icon-analytics/README.md

 This is a reference architecture to deploy the analytics platform for use with the ICON-ETL exporter in Airflow.

+To perform analytics on ICON, you will first need the infrastructure deployed with this repo.
+To create new analytics pipelines, you will need to modify the [airflow dags](https://github.com/blockchain-etl/icon-etl-airflow) repo.
+Best practice would be to fork that repo, ssh into the airflow machine, and replace the dags folder (~/airflow/dags) with your fork.

+A supplemental deployment guide can be found [here](https://docs.google.com/document/d/10Dv2dbULjBCm3Qyt7jYekn1tTyWQV78XtPUGlrchvYk/edit?usp=sharing).

 ## Deploying the Stack

 The process involves three steps: